mattmakai/fullstackpython.com/content/pages/examples/django/django-utils-translation-gettext.markdown

-title: django.utils.translation gettext code examples
+title: django.utils.translation gettext Example Code
 category: page
 slug: django-utils-translation-gettext-examples
-sortorder: 500011498
+sortorder: 500011503
 toc: False
 sidebartitle: django.utils.translation gettext
-meta: Python example code for the gettext function from the django.utils.translation module of the Django project.
+meta: Python example code for the gettext callable from the django.utils.translation module of the Django project.

-gettext is a function within the django.utils.translation module of the Django project.
+gettext is a callable within the django.utils.translation module of the Django project.

 ## Example 1 from django-allauth